-- In short, this modules represents the service jar that would be generated when you build the service.
+- In short, this module represents the service jar that would be generated when you build the service.

-- You need to give maven dependency of this modules to other maven plugin (for example portlet) so they can access the service.
+- You need to give maven dependency of these modules to other maven plugins (for example, portlet), so they can access the service.

 Enough theory.
 Let’s create the actual service and see how the classes are generated.

 Go to sample-service-builder-portlet modules and open service.xml file under src–>main–>webapp–>WEB-INF folder.
-Add following entities.
+Add the following entities.

 I have just added Student and Teacher entities with few fields.
-You need to give proper namespace value or else it shows error.
+You need to give the proper namespace value, or else it shows an error.

-If service builder is new for you, just go through my blog on service layer in liferay .
-Though I have created service builder with ANT in that blog, It gives you good inside about service builder in liferay.
+If the service builder is new for you, just go through my blog on Liferay’s service layer.
+Though I have created a service builder with ANT in that blog, It gives you a good insight into Liferay’s service builder.

 I also kept local service and remote service true.
-In most of the cases remote service is not required but to demonstrate how and where the generated classes are created, I kept remote service true.
+In most cases, remote service is not required but to demonstrate how and where the generated classes are created, I kept remote service true.

 Build Liferay maven service builder

-Open command prompt and type the path till sample-service-builder (outer) project and type following command.
+Open a command prompt and type the path till the sample-service-builder (outer) project and type the following command.

 mvn install liferay:build-service

 Refresh the project.
-Likewise you can also press Ctrl+F5 and select your maven project to refresh.
-In our case select sample-service-builder and two sub projects (modules) and click Ok button.
+Likewise, you can also press Ctrl+F5 and select your maven project to refresh.
+In our case, select sample-service-builder and two sub projects (modules) and click the Ok button.

 Let’s see each of these modules one by one.